- About Guidelines for Nurses

 Guidelines for Nurses works with a team of Editorial Consultants who advise us on our content, write expert articles for us, and suggest ideas for further developments to our site.
 We would like to thank:

-- Karen Blackwood (Specialist Nurse Practitioner in Primary Care; Clinical Nurse Specialist in Diabetes)
+- Karen Bartha (Specialist Nurse Practitioner in Primary Care; Clinical Nurse Specialist in Diabetes)

 - Debra Holloway (Nurse Consultant in Gynaecology)